Semka572/server/README.md

 # Connection to DataBase

-In this case I used Atlas's cloud mongoDB, it is connected after creating Cluster in db, and it will ask to choose connection method, we use "Drivers" method.
-To install the driver use  "npm install mongodb" and after that, add the connection string which you will see induvidually into application code.
-In my case it is put in the /config/prod do not forget to add your keys to .gitgnore .
+In this case used Atlas's cloud mongoDB, it is connected after creating Cluster in db, and it will ask to choose connection method, we use "Drivers" method.
+To install the driver use  "npm install mongodb" and after that, add the connection string ( which is unique for each user) into application code.
+In this code it is put in the /config/prod do not forget to add keys.js to .gitgnore .
 Every time a new account logs in, a new object with id will be added to collection.